fabioctetsuo/tech-payment-api/README.md

 ### Kubernetes Deployment

-The service is deployed to the `payments-service` namespace in AWS EKS.
+The service is deployed to the `payment-service` namespace in AWS EKS.

 #### Manual Deployment